oddbird/oddsite/content/2019/05/17/smashing.rst

 There is some overlap,
 which is a matter of judgement.
-There's no right answer in that gray area, and your milage will vary project-to-project.
+There's no right answer in that gray area, and your mileage will vary project-to-project.
 But there are a few big differences: